 Why Is It Necessary for SEOs To Examine Log Files?

 Screaming SEO Log File Analyser enables you to upload log files, check search engine bots, recognize crawled URLs, and examine search bot data and behavior to get essential SEO insight.

 With SEMrush Log File Analyzer, you’ll be able to understand what search engines are doing to your site without needing a ton of experience looking through these manually.

 Splunk is a software platform that allows users to mine, search, analyze, and visualize various data streams from diverse machines.
 It handles many different functions, including monitoring for information and storing the data in an easily searchable container, allowing for alerts, dashboards, and graphs.

-Technical SEO requires log file analysis since it is the only method to truly understand what Googlebot is doing on your site.
+Technical SEO requires log file analysis since it is the only method to understand what Googlebot is doing on your site truly.
 It’s also a useful tool for determining which areas of your website are effective or not and monitoring your crawl budget.

 Google will crawl your site daily and determine the total number of pages it will crawl.
 This quantity is referred to as the crawl budget.
 On the whole, this number shifts up and down by a small amount every day.
 Google crawls a certain number of pages on your site every month, and this quantity is based on your site’s size, health, and amount of inbound links.

 Orphan pages are those that aren’t linked to from anywhere else on your website.
 Web visitors and search engines will be unable to find these pages since there are no links to them.